-Within 10 business days of Preliminary Screening Application closing date, PBDA will post applications and associated .csv files for all applications through PBDA's website.
-It should be noted that only project areas resulting from preliminary applications will be posted for public view.
+Within 10 business days of the application closing date, PBDA will post applications and associated .csv files for all applications through PBDA's website.
+It should be noted that only project areas will be posted for public view.
 These project areas will include project name, provider name, total BSLs served, and proposed technology costs.
-Technical details, timelines, costs, and other competitive data will not be posted as a result of the preliminary application process.
+Technical details, timelines, costs, and other competitive data will not be posted.

-PBDA will evaluate each Preliminary Application based on the completeness of materials requested, as well as the content of the materials including the following:
+PBDA will evaluate each application based on the completeness of materials requested, as well as the content of the materials including the following: